tawwfik/Zakat-Calculator/README.md

-# Laravel Zakat Calculator
+# Zakat Calculator for Laravel

-A comprehensive Laravel package for calculating Zakat on various assets including money, gold, silver, business assets, and agricultural products.
+A Laravel package for calculating zakat on money, gold, silver, business assets, and agricultural products.

-## Features

-- Calculate Zakat on cash
-- Calculate Zakat on gold and silver
-- Calculate Zakat on business assets
-- Calculate Zakat on agricultural products
-- Support for different calculation methods (Hanafi, Shafi, Maliki, Hanbali)
-- Configurable nisab thresholds
-- Caching support for gold and silver prices
-- Input validation and error handling
-- Support for different currencies and weight units

 ## Installation